Contact Regis Admissions

 How is a student nominated for an application?

 If an applicant is in a Catholic school in the New York metropolitan area, he must be nominated directly by his principal or 8th grade teacher.
 They will prescreen applicants based on the criteria above and submit a nomination form online.
-The nominated student will receive an e-mail from the Admissions Office with a one-time student application access code which will allow him to set up an admissions account.
+The nominated student will receive an email from the Admissions Office with an application access code which will allow him to set up an admissions account.

 Does Regis use the TACHS test for admission?